-- (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no statutory dues relating to Goods and Service Tax, Provident Fund, Employees State Insurance, Income-Tax, Duty of Customs or Cess or other statutory dues, which have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, T95T as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans or in the payment of interest thereon to any lender.
-During the year, the Company has amended the terms of loan from interest bearing to interest free and repayment of the same is at the option of the Company.
-As at 31 March 2024, the Company has interest free loan of INR 295,169 thousands from the holding company, repayable at the option of the Company and accordingly classified as "Other equity".
-As this loan is repayable at the option of the Company, there has been no default in repayment thereof. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) According to the information and explanations given to us by the management, the Company has not obtained any term loans during the year.
-Accordingly, clause 3(ix)(c) of the Order is not applicable. - (d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that the Company has used funds raised on shortterm basis aggregating to INR 992 thousands for long-term purposes. - (e) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as defined under the Act) during the year ended 31 March 2024.
-Accordingly, clause 3(ix)(e) is not applicable. - (f) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as defined under the Act) during the year ended 31 March 2024.
-Accordingly, clause 3(ix)(f) is not applicable. - (x) (a) The Company has not raised any moneys by way of initial public offer or further public offer Page 6 of 10
+- (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no statutory dues relating to Goods and Service Tax, Provident Fund, Employees State Insurance, Income-Tax, Duty of Customs or Cess or other statutory dues, which have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans or in the payment of interest thereon to any lender.
+As at 31 March 2025, the Company has interest free loans of INR 216,500 thousands from SAMHI Hotels Limited ("ultimate holding company") and INR 147,669 thousands from Barque Hotels Private Limited ("holding company"), repayable at the option of the Company and accordingly classified as "Other equity".
+As these loans are repayable at the option of the Company, there has been no default in repayment thereof. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) In our opinion and according to the information and explanations given to us by the management, term loans were applied for the purpose for which the loans were obtained. - (d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that the Company has used funds raised on shortterm basis aggregating to INR 38,553 thousands for long-term purposes. - (e) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as defined under the Act) during the year ended 31 March 2025.
+Accordingly, clause 3(ix)(e) is not applicable. - (f) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as defined under the Act) during the year ended 31 March 2025.
+Accordingly, clause 3(ix)(f) is not applicable. - (x) (a) The Company has not raised any moneys by way of initial public offer or further public offer

-Annexure A to the Independent Auditor's Report on the Financial Statements of Paulmech Hospitality Private Limited for the year ended 31 March 2024 (Continued)
+Annexure A to the Independent Auditor's Report on the Financial Statements of Paulmech Hospitality Private Limited for the year ended 31 March 2025 (Continued)